zaidbinmushtaq/gd/docs/getting-started/publishers.md

 Once verified, you can remove the old verification code.

 ### Step 4: Place Ads
-Copy and paste the following ad snippet into your `README.md`:
+Copy and paste the ad snippet into your `README.md` (eg,) from your added repository list:

 ```markdown
 [![Sponsored by GitAds](https://gitads.dev/v1/ad-serve?source=awesome-user/awesome-repository@github)](https://gitads.dev/v1/ad-track?source=awesome-user/awesome-repository@github)